Nerivec/SmartHomeEnhanced/VoiceIntents/README.md

 - Text `input_text.last_voice_box_triggered`
   - Used to keep track of last activated device (in the form of the associated media player entity ID) for various needs (like area last triggered, quick volume control, etc)
   - See `VoiceAssist` folder
-- For `HereRepeatTTS`: ESPHome device(s) that records the last STT and TTS
+- For `HereRepeatTTS`: ESPHome device(s) that records the last STT and TTS with `text_sensor`s
   - Used to allow replay of last TTS, and to easily keep track of what it understood (in case you want an automation to deal with unrecognized intents, see `Goodies` folder)
   - See `VoiceAssist` folder

+# Math

+_Count from 0 to 1000 ;-)_

+Supports add, subtract, divide, multiply, with range for each number in [0-1000].

+> WARNING: You can adjust the range, but negative numbers seem to not be supported at the moment, and it is not optimized for large ranges; very large ones are likely to crash the pipeline (at least; depending on your machine).

 # Modes